olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 np.random.seed(42)
 ```

-Obviously, some such as time and os are used to check the runtime of the circuit for the output to be in a format we can read.
+Obviously, some such as `time` and `os` are used to check the runtime of the circuit for the output to be in a format we can read.

 All of the PyTorch imports allow for the ML part of the QML implementation.
-Like the section covering PyTorch in the [Python_Pytorch_Basics](../Python_Pytorch_Basics) tutorials, PyTorch will be used to set up a neural network.
-The DDP import is important, ensuring that the code can be run in parallel on multiple GPUs on the Frontier compute node.
-As you know, Frontier has 8 GPUs on each node, so optimizing all of these for one job should offer a significant power boost compared to just running on the CPU (or 1 GPU) as per the defaults.
+Like the section covering PyTorch in the [Python_Pytorch_Basics](../Python_Pytorch_Basics) tutorial, PyTorch will be used to set up a neural network.
+The `DDP` import is important, ensuring that the code can be run in parallel on multiple GPUs or nodes.

-Pennylane is a Python library for designing quantum circuits or programs from Xanadu, a Canadian quantum computing company.
-Pennylane has some great documentation, which can be found [online](https://pennylane.ai/qml/demos/tutorial_quantum_transfer_learning).
-Much of this demo is based on their docs.
+[PennyLane](https://pennylane.ai/) is a Python library for designing quantum circuits or programs from Xanadu, a Canadian quantum computing company.
+Pennylane has some great [demos](https://pennylane.ai/qml/demonstrations/) , and much of our OLCF tutorial is based on a version of their [Quantum Transfer Learning](https://pennylane.ai/qml/demos/tutorial_quantum_transfer_learning) demo.

-Lastly, setting the "seed" makes sure the script is reproducible upon re-execution and is consistently using the same random data sampling.
+Lastly, setting the "seed" for both NumPy and PyTorch makes sure the script is reproducible upon re-execution and is consistently using the same random data sampling.

 ### Hyperparameters

 One of the most important parts of an ML program is the definition of hyperparameters.
 The most important hyperparameter in QML involves the number of qubits being used in the program.
-The default in the code is 4, but it can be anywhere from 1-30 on the backend we are using before it breaks.
-When you are running the code, you can experiment by changing this value around and seeing how it affects the output.
+The default in this example is 4, but it can be anywhere from 1-30 based on the backend we are using (before you run into memory errors).
+When you are running the `qml.py` code, you can experiment by changing the `n_qubits` value and seeing how it affects the output.
 Keep in mind, the code is designed to run at 4 qubits, so results may be misleading when changing that parameter.

+> Warning: the challenge problem itself should be run at 4 qubits

 ```python
 # Need to define quantum stuff outside the main function